Share on Facebook

 6.)
 Track All Costs and Losses – Keep a running list of expenses such as medical bills, lost income, travel for treatment, rental car fees, and therapy sessions.
 Include every out-of-pocket cost to support your claim for full compensation.

-Injuries Reported in Cybertruck Car Accidents
+Common Injuries from Cybertruck Accidents

 Like other high-mass electric vehicles, the Cybertruck’s size can amplify injury severity in collisions.
 Occupants in smaller vehicles are most at risk, but pedestrians and cyclists can also suffer catastrophic harm.